 The data in the graph is updated automatically in case new data becomes available.
-Below the graph the workflows are listed that generated the forecast time series in the graph.
-Their numbers are used in the graph legend and table headers too.

-The following buttons are used in the Time Series Display:
+Following buttons are used in the Time Series Display:

 Table

 By clicking this button the time series in the graph is also displayed in tabular format.
 Please note that in case you like to edit data, you have to select the Data Editor from the Tools menu (see section 4.3).